A behind-the-scenes look at how Google is making the Internet more secure

 Google Safe Browsing technology protects users from dangerous sites and malicious actors.
 At its heart is a database containing the addresses of suspicious websites.
 If a user attempts to visit one of these sites, he or she will receive a warning.
 Google also uses artificial intelligence to counter newly developed phishing strategies.
 To read more, visit safebrowsing.google.com.

 Google’s elite security team works hard to close security loopholes before hackers and data thieves can find them.
-Experts call these gaps “zero-day vulnerabilities,” which is why the team is named Project Zero.
-The team does not concentrate purely on Google services; it also looks for weaknesses in competitors’ services, so it can inform them of these and help protect their users, too.
+Experts call these gaps 'zero-day vulnerabilities', which is why the team is named Project Zero.
+The team does not concentrate purely on Google services; it also looks for weaknesses in competitors’ services, so that it can inform them of these and help protect their users, too.
 For more information about Project Zero’s work, visit googleprojectzero.blogspot.com.

 A helping hand for other IT providers

 Google consistently makes its security technologies available to other companies free of charge in an effort to keep the Internet safe, even outside the realm of Google.
 For example, developers at other companies can use the Cloud Security Scanner to search for vulnerabilities.
 And Google’s Safe Browsing technology is used by Apple’s Safari browser and Mozilla Firefox.